IdentityPython/djangosaml2/docs/source/contents/setup.rst

   djangosaml2 will attempt to set the ``SameSite`` attribute of the SAML session cookie to ``None`` so that it can be used in cross-site requests, but this is only possible with Django 3.1 or higher.
-If you are experiencing issues with unsolicited responses or cookies not being sent (particularly when using the HTTP-POST binding), consider upgrading to Django 3.1 or higher.
+If you are experiencing issues with unsolicited requests or cookies not being sent (particularly when using the HTTP-POST binding), consider upgrading to Django 3.1 or higher.

 Authentication backend